sxtnkyl/sxtnkyl/README.md

 # <p align="center"> Hello, visitors! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></p>

 My name is Kyle Sexton- a motivated, self-taught, Frontend Engineer.
-I love creating unique experiences and helpful tools with React, Nextjs, and AWS services.
+I love creating unique experiences and SaaS tools with React, Nextjs, and AWS services.

 I currently reside in Atlanta, GA, and come from an atypical software background.
 I’m a former geologist who found a passion for web development and now have a Frontend Engineering career focus with React, while dabbling with Nextjs and AWS services on the side.